Spencer Steer Player Props: Reds vs. Pirates

 Spencer Steer At The Plate

-- He ranks 35th in batting average, 25th in on base percentage, and 52nd in slugging among the qualified hitters in baseball.
+- Among the qualifying hitters in MLB, he ranks 27th in batting average, 22nd in on-base percentage, and 51st in slugging.

+- In 64.7% of his 17 games this season, Steer has picked up at least one hit.
+He's also had five multi-hit games.

-- He has hit a long ball in two of 16 games played this year, and in 3.2% of his plate appearances.
+- He has hit a home run in two of 17 games played this year, and in 3% of his plate appearances.

-- Steer has driven in a run in six games this year (37.5%), including one multiple-RBI game.
+- In six games this year, Steer has picked up an RBI, with more than one RBI once.

-- He has scored in nine games this season (56.3%), but has had no multi-run games.
+- He has scored a run in nine of 17 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.